davidjsherman/aseba-jenkins/resources/buildfarm/README.md

 ```
 followed by the rest of the `windows.yml` playbook.

+On Windows it is still necessary to manually install the [Bonjour SDK for Windows](https://developer.apple.com/download/more/?=Bonjour%20SDK%20for%20Windows), because it requires an Apple Developer ID!

 ## Docker image
 Jenkins provides an [official Docker image](https://hub.docker.com/_/jenkins/) that runs a continuous integration and delivery server.
 The Dockerfile in `docker/` customizes this image to:
 * Add packages dependencies needed to compile Aseba.